ello/apex/README.md

 ### `Ello.Dispatch`

-Dispatch is a simple Phoenix app with no controllers of it's own.
+Dispatch is a simple Phoenix app with no controllers of its own.
 The only job of dispatch is to delegate HTTP and Websocket requests to the proper app.
 [README](/apps/ello_dispatch/)

 ### `Ello.V2`